bernatferragut/FutureWeb-blog/_posts/04-11-16-VR-UI&UX R&D.md

 > Drag and Drop, blue hyperlink, clickwheel, pinchzoom.

 ### Ideas to TRY
-> environnement attention cues, holophonic notification sounds, pointing, viewports, shadows, day and night cycles, weather, interpersonal UI icons.
+> Environnement attention cues, holophonic notification sounds, pointing, viewports, shadows, day and night cycles, weather, interpersonal UI icons.

 ### The job of the future will look quite different than now.